 Read my complete list of the 20 Pieces You Can’t Afford to Miss at The Met

 The Museum of Modern Art (MoMA)

-Home to world-renowned paintings like The Starry Night and Water Lilies in addition to works by Warhol, Basquiat and Dali, it’s no wonder the MoMA is constantly crowded with museum-goers.
+Home to world-renowned paintings like Vincent van Gogh’s The Starry Night, Claude Monet’s Water Lilies and notable works by Warhol, Basquiat and Dali, it’s no wonder MoMA is constantly crowded with happy visitors.

 You don’t have to be an avid art connoisseur to appreciate the real-life paintings you grew up studying in school.
 The painting are well curated and displayed in a modern and airy environment for an experience anyone can enjoy.